 This is because gas varies based on supply and demand.
 The busier the Ethereum blockchain is, the higher the fee will go.

-Ethereum miners (soon to be stakers) verify and process everything on the network.
+Ethereum stakers (formerly miners) verify and process everything on the network.
 They’re awarded with this fee in exchange for providing this service.
 The more transactions there are to get through the more in demand their services are and the more power they’ll have to use.

 Users can actually set a gas price limit for a given transaction.
 Then miners can look through the transactions and decide which are worth their time and resources.
 If the gas price limit the user sets is low, it’s likely to be ignored.
 When the network is very busy, users will set higher gas price limits and the price of gas will rocket up.